trilbymedia/grav-plugin-image-captions/README.md

 # Image Captions Plugin

-Looks for images with defined title attribute and converts them to the figcaption.
+Looks for images with defined title attribute and converts them to figcaption.

 The **Image Captions** Plugin is for [Grav CMS](http://github.com/getgrav/grav).